Change (Taylor Swift song): Background and release

-Music and lyrics
+Composition and reception

-The duration of "Change" is four minutes and forty six seconds.
-Ed Masley of The Arizona Republic classified it as a power pop song and noted the distorted guitars.
-"Change" relies on a string-swathed instrumentation.
+At 4 minutes and 46 seconds long, "Change" is a power pop song instrumented by distorted electric guitars and swelling strings.
 The lyrics of "Change" speak of overcoming obstacles and achieving triumph, while instilling hope in oneself.
 It centers around the concept of surpassing others' expectations and the limitations they set out.
 The song turns the notion of fearlessness into a movement that is not specified.
 Dave Heaton of PopMatters noted the lyric "I believe in whatever you do" meant Swift was unconcerned with the specifics of the cause.
 He presumed it was a universal message or was about changing the traditions of country music sound and defying the expectations of what country artists can achieve with their careers.
-Jody Rosen of Rolling Stone believed the lyrics addressed political issues.
+Jody Rosen of Rolling Stone believed the lyrics were "vaguely political".

-Reception

 The song received generally mixed reviews from contemporary critics.
 Jonathan Keefe of Slant Magazine was unimpressed by Swift's vocals, describing them as unpleasant and thin.
 Keefe added that her voice often cracked and, therefore, prevented the song from becoming an anthem.
-Jody Rosen of Rolling Stone magazine considered the track to be vague.
-Dave Heaton of PopMatters compared "Change" and Swift's "Long Live", both which ended Fearless and Speak Now (2010), respectively.
+Heaton compared "Change" and Swift's "Long Live", both which ended Fearless and Speak Now (2010), respectively.
 He stated, "There's something really generic about the song[s], but that quality becomes the cornerstone of an anthem."
 Heaton also commented that the song was appealing to multiple audiences, as long as they felt restrained by any scenario.

 On the week ending August 30, 2008, "Change" debuted at its peak position of number 10 on the Billboard Hot 100, selling over 131,000 digital downloads, making it Swift's best-charting song at the time and first top-10 appearance.
 In the following week, the song descended to number 39 and then number 100 on the Hot 100, marking its third and last week on the chart.
-The song is one of 13 tracks from Fearless charted within the top-40 of the Hot 100, breaking the record for the most top-40 entries from a single album.
+The song is one of 13 tracks from Fearless to chart within the top 40 of the Hot 100, breaking the record for the most top-40 entries from a single album.
 "Change" also peaked at number 57 on the Hot Country Songs chart on the week ending August 30, 2008.
 The track also peaked at number 21 on the now-defunct Pop 100 chart.